It’s easy to see why the fall is our favorite season along the Maine coast.

 One of the best ways to enjoy the sights and sounds of autumn are on the many trails that meander through the southern Maine coast.

 Many enjoy strolling through the tree-lined streets of historic Kennebunkport during this time of year or extending their walks along Ocean Avenue out to the open Atlantic Ocean.

-For a more secluded options that truly surround you with the fall foliage, consider visiting the Wells Reserve at Laudholm Farm.
-Located less than five miles from the Maine Stay, you’ll find seven miles of trails that stretch from a protected beach to pastural fields, and peaceful estuaries to deep woods.
+For more secluded options that truly surround you with the fall foliage, consider visiting the Wells Reserve at Laudholm Farm.
+Located less than five miles from the Maine Stay, you’ll find seven miles of trails that stretch from a protected beach to pastoral fields and peaceful estuaries to deep woods.

-When visiting Kennebunkport, you’ll never run out of picturesque areas to explore, with miles of trails in protected parcels throughout the Kennebunks, thanks to the Kennebunkport Conservation Trust and the Kennebunk Land Trust.
+When visiting Kennebunkport, you’ll never run out of picturesque areas to explore.
+There are miles of trails in protected parcels throughout the Kennebunks, thanks to the Kennebunkport Conservation Trust and the Kennebunk Land Trust.